-Q: I live on a lake in the Piney Woods of East Texas that is not listed in your advisory.
+Q: I live on or near a lake in Texas that is not listed in your advisory.
 I am worried about mercury in the fish in my lake.
 What should I do?

-A: If you are eating fish from a lake we have not sampled, but which fits in the category or type of lake we have sampled (acidic water and high organic material) and you are concerned, you should follow the consumption recommendations we have provided in the advisory for the other lakes.
+A: If you are eating fish from a lake we have not sampled that fits in the category or type of lake we have sampled (acidic water and high organic material) and you are concerned, you should follow the consumption recommendations we have provided in the advisory for the other lakes.
 These recommendations would be protective if the levels of mercury in fish from your lake are similar to the ones we have sampled.
 Choosing smaller fish and fish of other species as indicated above will also reduce any risk that exists.
 Generally, smaller fish have lower levels of contaminants.